 Worried, I wrote countless emails to teachers and her guidance counselors, trying to enlist their understanding.
 “Emma is having a hard time.
 She’s falling behind.
 I don’t want to press her too much or cause her more anxiety.”
 Most teachers were supportive, patient, and willing to work with her.

 Just after 5:00 PM Abe arrived to take her home.
-Abe is my second husband.
+Abe is my previous husband.
 I met him in grad shcool.
 We divorced nine years ago.
 Each evening, as he stood by the door waiting for Emma to gather her belongings, I updated him on Emma’s progress, as if I was his secretary rather than her mother.
 I hid how it demoralized me.
 Ever since Emma went to live with her father, my parental role felt compromised.
-Closing the door behind them, I usually grabbed a glass of wine and retreated to my writing desk upstairs, at which point Bill, my current husband, would descend for his dinner.
+Closing the door behind them, I grabbed a glass of wine and retreated to my writing desk upstairs, at which point Bill, my current husband, would descend for his dinner.

 During the days I made large batches of soup, pizzas for Emma's lunch, salads, homemade spaghetti sauce, clam chowder, beef stew, and shepherd's pie.
 All through the lockdown, food prep was relentless.
 Tonight as Bill and I passed on the stairs, I recited the menu du jour, “There’s broiled salmon, sautéed spinach and pine nuts, and left over potato au-gratin.
 I hope you’re not too sick of it.
 Oh, I almost forgot, there's a salad in the back of the fridge.”